 First of all, you need to install the WPForms plugin.
 WPForms is the most powerful yet beginner-friendly form builder plugin for WordPress.
 It has a rating score of 4.9 on WP.org, the highest of all form plugins.

-WPForms has an extensive library of over 600+ form templates that make the form-building process super convenient.
+WPForms has an extensive library of 1,400+ form templates that make the form-building process super convenient.
 To top it off, it integrates easily with tons of marketing services and now also with ChatGPT.

 We recommend getting the WPForms Pro license to unlock the top advanced features you’ll need to grow your business.